Approximate Release Date: August 15, 1992

 You’ll also find there are enemies that will attack you from off-screen or are able to essentially stunlock a turtle and prevent a counter attack.
 This can be alleviated by playing with a friend, which I recommend, but it’s annoying to take damage without recourse.
 Turtles in Time does manage to dodge the common brawler problem of having terrible boss battles, though.
 Bosses are tough but fair and usually have more to them than just being overpowered grunts.

-All told, Teenage Mutant Ninja Turtles IV: Turtles in Time is not only a great Teenage Mutant Ninja Turtles game, it’s a great game and is my favorite in the genre.
+All told, Teenage Mutant Ninja Turtles IV: Turtles in Time is not only a great Teenage Mutant Ninja Turtles game, but it also is a great game and one of my favorites in the genre.
 It doesn’t overstay its welcome and has enough variety in levels and enemies to keep interest levels high.

 Tomorrow: Will I be blown away by Ka-Blooey or will it fizzle out?